MicrosoftDocs/VBA-Docs/api/Access.Image.SizeMode.md

 |Stretch|**acOLESizeStretch**|Sizes the object to fill the control.
 This setting may distort the proportions of the object.|
 |Zoom|**acOLESizeZoom**|Displays the entire object, resizing it as necessary without distorting the proportions of the object.
 This setting may leave extra space in the control if the control is resized.|

 Use the Clip setting for the fastest display.
-You can use the Stretch setting for bar graphs and line graphs without concern for size adjustments.
+Use the Stretch setting for bar graphs and line graphs without concern for size adjustments.
 The Stretch setting can distort circles and photos.

 ## Example